oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/groebner_bases.md

 ## Division With Remainder

-Buchberger's algorithm for computing Gröbner bases makes use of reduction steps which rely on multivariate division with remainder.
-Here, Euclidean division with remainder is extended to the multivariate case, allowing more than one divisor, and using a fixed global monomial ordering $>$ to distinguish leading terms of the polynomials (elements of free modules) involved.
-At each step of the division process, the idea is to remove the leading term of the intermediate dividend using the leading term of some divisor by which it is divisible.
-Termination is guaranteed since $>$ is a well-ordering.
-In the more general case of standard bases we also allow local and mixed orderings.
-Here, a variant of the division algorithm due to Mora is used to guarantee termination.
+The computation of Gröbner (standard) bases relies on multivariate division with remainder which is interesting in its own right.
+If a monomial ordering $>$ is given, the basic idea is to mimic Euclidean division with remainder, allowing more than one divisor: At each step of the resulting process, this amounts to removing the leading term of the intermediate dividend, using the leading term of *some* divisor by which it is divisible.
+In its basic form, the process works well if $>$ is global, but may not terminate, however, for local and mixed orderings.
+In the latter case, Mora's division algorithm, which relies on a restricted selection strategy for the divisors to be used, comes to our rescue.

-We introduce the relevant notation.
+We dicuss this in more detail:

 First suppose that $>$ is global and let polynomials $g\in K[x]$ and $f_1, \dots, f_r\in K[x]\setminus \{0\}$ be given.
 In this situation, multivariate division with remainder allows us to compute expressions